unsortedAndy23/unsortedAndy23/README.md

 # Hi there! 👋

 I'm a student studying in class **11th** and passionate about learning new things in the field of software & electrics.
-I'm currently preparing for IIT-JEE examination and working on several projects aswell.
+Struggling in life and working on several projects aswell.

 ### Pronouns: He/Him
 ### Age: 15-16yo